D-Kalkan/Custom-Stats-Eco/readme.md

 * Reduced raw food spoilage from roughly 5 to 2 days
 * Added a New Fuel Creosote for Steam Trucks that only Mechanics Crafts
 * Added a New Fuel Diesel for Modern Trucks that only Industry Crafts
+* Tallow Potential Energy Increased from 2k to 10k
+* Move Wheat & Corn Ethanol to Milling

 ### Changes brought forward from previous season ###